Sally Hawkins: 2010s

 Three films starring Hawkins, Made in Dagenham, Submarine, and Never Let Me Go, all premiered at the 2010 Toronto International Film Festival.
 All three received positive reviews and Hawkins's performances were met with critical acclaim.
 Regarding her performance in Made In Dagenham, Roger Ebert wrote that "[Hawkins] shows an effortless lightness of being" while Xan Brooks of The Guardian remarked that "Hawkins gives a winning performance".
-In October 2010, she appeared on Broadway as Vivie in Mrs. Warren's Profession at the American Airlines Theatre.
+In October 2010, she appeared on Broadway as Vivie in Mrs Warren's Profession at the American Airlines Theatre.
 In 2011 she had a supporting role in the film adaptation of Jane Eyre, and was the female lead in the romantic comedy film Love Birds.

-In 2012, she and Rafe Spall co-starred in the play Constellations at the Royal Court Theatre and later Duke of York's Theatre.
+In 2012 she and Rafe Spall costarred in the play Constellations at the Royal Court Theatre and later Duke of York's Theatre.
 The play was met with positive reviews and won the best play category at the Evening Standard Theatre Awards.
 She also starred as Mrs Joe in the film Great Expectations (2012).

-In 2013, Hawkins starred opposite Cate Blanchett and was directed by Woody Allen for the second time in the critically acclaimed film Blue Jasmine, a role for which she received her first Academy Award nomination for Best Supporting Actress, as well as nods for the BAFTA, the Golden Globe and other accolades.
-The same year she starred in All Is Bright, alongside Paul Giamatti and Paul Rudd, and appeared as a receptionist in the Richard Ayoade film The Double.
+In 2013 Hawkins starred opposite Cate Blanchett and was directed by Woody Allen for the second time in the critically acclaimed film Blue Jasmine, a role for which she received her first Academy Award nomination for Best Supporting Actress, as well as nods for the BAFTA, the Golden Globe and other accolades.
+The same year she starred in All Is Bright alongside Paul Giamatti and Paul Rudd and appeared as a receptionist in the Richard Ayoade film The Double.
 In 2014, she appeared in Godzilla, as Dr Vivienne Graham, a scientist assisting Dr Ishiro Serizawa, played by Ken Watanabe.
 Godzilla received positive reviews and grossed over $529 million to become Hawkins's most seen film to that point.
 She reprised the role in 2019's Godzilla: King of the Monsters, which grossed $177 million in its opening weekend and subsequently earned $386 million worldwide, making it one of the highest-grossing films of 2019.
-She also co-starred with John Hawkes and Michael Cera in the Charlie Kaufman television pilot How and Why, which was not picked up.
+She also costarred with John Hawkes and Michael Cera in the Charlie Kaufman television pilot How and Why, which was not picked up.
 Hawkins portrayed the mother of Asa Butterfield's character in the drama film X+Y, which premiered at the 2014 Toronto International Film Festival.